mirageglobe/butlerfox/README.md

 there are a few ways you can help this project.

-- submitting bugs to maintainer mirageglobe@gmail.com
+- submitting bugs via github
-- submitting prs
+- submitting prs via github
-- suggest improvements
+- suggest improvements via github
 - support the project via liberapay (more info from the badge above)

 ## pr